WINTER - SPRING 2025

 FROM CONCEPT TO CLARITY

-Improve accessibility so all users/readers have equally intuitive navigation and enjoyable reading experience
+Improve accessibility to ensure all users have an equally intuitive navigation experience and an enjoyable, inclusive reading journey.

-By synthesizing user insights, secondary research, the distinct needs of our two main user groups, and our chosen design direction, we identified the following key features as critical to the product:
+By synthesizing user insights, secondary research, the distinct needs of our two main user groups, and our chosen design direction, I identified the following key features as critical to the product, including

 VERSION 1

-During weekly meeting with my design lead, we first considered a row-style grid, since it’s familiar to users.
-However, references from online libraries and job portals showed it felt too formal, text-heavy, and scroll-intensive , potentially overwhelming readers who only need key details to spark interest
+To start, I prioritized defining the journal’s layout.
+I initially considered a row-style grid since it’s familiar to users.
+However, references from online libraries and job portals showed that this format often feels too formal, text-heavy, and scroll-intensive, potentially overwhelming readers who only need key details to spark interest.

 Idea 1